MagnusPladsen/Frontend-Libraries-to-learn-for-juniors/README.md

 ## Forms
-- [https://react-hook-form.com/](React Hook Form) - The newest and most popular form library for react made by the creators of React.
+- [React Hook Form](https://react-hook-form.com/) - The newest and most popular form library for react made by the creators of React.
 - [https://formik.org/](Formik) - Very big and popular form library for react